kfkhalili/learning-ruby-on-rails-a-personal-record/chapter1.md

 * Rails relies on awesome Ruby.
 * Rails creates a domain-specific language for writing web applications.
 This means that generating data models and routing URLs is simpler with Rails.
 This leads to rapid web development.
 *  Full use of REST architectural style for structuring web applications.
-*  Rails creator always updates the project so you're always benefiting from new features in web development.
+*  Rails creator always updates the library and that means new features.
 *  Rails has a very active community so googling errors helps a lot.